 What type of shirts do you provide?
 At Everyone Runs we give you your choice of materials: technical or cotton.
 We always provide male and female sizes!

 Do you provide medals to every participant?
-We only provide medals to all participants at our final race of the year, which is the Veterans Day Half Marathon and 5k.
+We only provide medals to age group and overall winners.
 Due to the extreme cost of medals, we choose to provide finisher shirts or hats instead.

 Are you running events for all ages and all levels of runners?
 An emphatic “YES”!
-When we started Everyone Runs, Everyone Walks, we built it for runners and walker of all ages and abilities.
+When we started Everyone Runs, Everyone Walks, we built it for runners and walker of all ages and abilities (hand-cyclists are always invited to our road runs).
 Thus, the word EVERYONE!
 We are proud to serve participants that are first-timers to those that have run thousands of races.
 At Everyone Runs, you will never ever feel intimidated.